Join Fire Services

 - Interpersonal skills

-This exam is a multiple choice fill-in-the-blank test, with a 2-hour setting.
-A pass mark of 75% is required to proceed in the recruitment process.
+This exam is a two-hour setting multiple-choice with fill-in-the-blank test.
+A pass mark of 75 per cent is required to proceed in the recruitment process.
 Applicants will be contacted for dates and times.

 The Objective Structured Clinical Examination (OSCE) is a form of performance-based testing used to measure candidates’ clinical competence.
 During an OSCE, candidates are observed and evaluated as they perform a trauma and medical scenario in which they interview, assess and treat standardized patients.
 The standardized patient is an actor who will also observe and assess the interpersonal skills demonstrated by the candidate.

-Each scenario is short roughly 5 minutes long with an emphasis on observing the candidate’s application of knowledge opposed to the recall of knowledge.
-A 5 minute rapid fire question period will follow the scenario with questions that may or may not relate to the just conducted scenario.
+Each scenario is short roughly five minutes long, with an emphasis on observing the candidate’s application of knowledge opposed to the recall of knowledge.
+A five-minute rapid fire question period will follow the scenario, with questions that may or may not relate to the just conducted scenario.

 Scenarios are graded as a pass/fail.
-One reattempt is allowed if one scenario is unsuccessful.
+One re-attempt is allowed if one scenario is unsuccessful.
 A double fail will result in exclusion from the recruiting process.
-The OSCEs occur over a period of a weekend.
 The applicant will be contacted for dates and times.

 Offer of Employment